 Job Outlook for Data Analytics

+The opportunities for professionals with data analytics expertise are virtually endless, with demand far outpacing supply.
 As the amount of new data grows exponentially, the need for MBA graduates with strong technical skills in data analytics will continue to grow.
 Graduates with industry-specific knowledge who can analyze data and solve problems for companies will enjoy higher than average salaries and job growth well into the next decade.